Emergency procedures that should be followed in the case of fire, accident or other emergency.

 Injury or ill health

 If you are not qualified in first aid yourself, send for the nearest available First Aider, who will take charge of the situation.
+A list of First Aiders can be found online at List of first aiders.

 If no qualified First Aiders are available, ensure that an ambulance is called: see procedure below.